cosmicBboy/cosmicBboy.github.io/_posts/2018-12-28-validating-pandas-dataframes.md

 In this post I’ll sketch out a situation that you may find yourself in where using Pandera may save you and your team from a lot of headaches.

+**Update 12/31/2018:** *service request absolute counts are misleading, since the underlying population of each borough varies.
+I updated the transformation and plotting functions to normalize the counts by population size.*

 ## Case Study: New York 311 Data

 Suppose that you run a small data science shop, and one of your clients is the